crissyfield/troll-a/README.md

 This tool uses rules from the Gitleaks project (https://gitleaks.io) to detect secrets.

 Flags:
+  -c, --custom stringArray     additional custom rule to apply.
+Secrets that match the
+                               given regular expression (using RE2 syntax) will also be reported.
+Can be specified multiple times.
   -e, --enclosed               only report secrets that are enclosed within their context -f, --filter string          filter for the target URL of each WARC record.
 Only WARC
                                records that match the given regular expression (using RE2